project20/github_review/README.md

 ## 9/5(Wed)

 - Kamiya
-- Nakano
+- Nakano , NOT ATTENDING :<
 - Wada
-- Kimura
+- Kimura , NOT ATTENDING :<
 - Umemoto (途中参加)
-- Yamamoto
+- Yamamoto , NOT ATTENDING :<

 ## 9/7(Fri)